DigiBP/Team-Victorinox/README.md

 An email is sent to people with PRO enrollment conaining a link to the form.
 The router determines which service task is calling and routes to the corresponding email sending module.

+1. deploy camunda model
+2. doctor fills out the patient form
+3. run scanrio 1 (google sheets) -> HTTP POST method API call sends a json object to camunda a)Task list b)satrt process c)chose process d)start a)-d) is done automatically

+the form then needs to be claimed and the veryfy tick need to be selected by the user manually.

 ## Process 2: Analysis and Report Generation